madcat1991/safewheels-dahua/README.md

 - Stores images in organized daily directories
 - JSON serialization for bounding box coordinates
 - Complete data storage for all ANPR fields
+- Automatic notifications via Telegram for new vehicle detections

 ## Project Structure